google/bms-toolkit/docs/user-guide.md

 |   23c   |   23.3.0.23.09   | `oracle-database-free-23c-1.0-1.el8.x86_64.rpm`  | `oracle-database-preinstall-23c-1.0-1.el8.x86_64.rpm`  |
 |   23c   |    23.2.0.0.0    | `oracle-database-free-23c-1.0-1.el8.x86_64.rpm`  | `oracle-database-preinstall-23c-1.0-1.el8.x86_64.rpm`  |

 Even though the file names may be the same while the version changes, the RPMs for the various versions can still be staged in the software library.
-Possibly by manually changing the file names for uniqueness (and then updating the `rdbms_software` variable in the [roles/common/defaults/main.yml](../roles/common/defaults/main.yml) YAML file accoridingly.)
+Possibly by manually changing the file names for uniqueness (and then updating the `rdbms_software` variable in the [roles/common/defaults/main.yml](../roles/common/defaults/main.yml) file accoridingly.)
 Or more simply, by placing the unique files with the same file name in different Google Cloud Storage bucket **folders**.

 If no Free Edition version is explicitly defined (via the `--ora-version` command line switch or the corresponding environment variable), the toolkit will default to the most recent version.

 If a specific version is required, it can be specified using the `--ora-version` command line switch and one of the above listed version values.
 For example: `--ora-version 23.6.0.24.10` or `--ora-version 23.2.0.0.0`.

 #### Free edition specific parameter changes